-In each of the second and third terms, there are 8 tutor supported weekly Foundation classes, with 4 technician supported sessions.
-As well as attending these classes and to help you prepare for the final project and end of year show, during term 3 you will also be required to choose one class from those offered in the Art and Design section of our prospectus.
+During term 3 you will also be required to choose one class from those offered and available in the Art and Design section of our prospectus.

 There will also be a requirement for students to attend for the weekend of the final show - to gain experience of curating and hanging exhibitions (as well as organising refreshments for the private view and dismantling the show.

-Students will be supported throughout the course by individual tutorials with the Foundation tutor, twice in the first term and four times in the second and third terms.
+Students will be supported throughout the course by individual tutorials with the Foundation tutor, twice per term.

 What students should be able to do by the end of the course.

 I. Enter Further or Higher Education courses in Art & Design subjects, where applicable